JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 ![A view of trip counts per user type by day and rideable type](images/Day%20of%20the%20week.png)

 There are clear weekly trends in both user groups.
 Causal riders have a strong preference for weekend trips which is represented by a significant volume increase on those days, and member riders take more trips on a given weekday than a day in the weekend.
-These two groups are polar opposites at the weekly view which may be the result of members commuting to work during the week and casual riders taking weekend bike rides as an activity.
+These two groups are opposites at the weekly view which may be the result of members commuting to work during the week and casual riders taking weekend bike rides as an activity.

 **Key Takeaways:**
 1. The trip frequency of casual riders significantly increases on the weekend, whereas member riders see a slight decrease.